Olu-DAnalyst/Olu-DAnalyst/README.md

 - Strong focus on **business intelligence, KPI reporting, and data storytelling**
 - Skilled in turning complex datasets into **clear, decision-ready insights**
-- Background in **finance, administration, and auditing**, bringing strong analytical and problem-solving skills
+- Background in **finance, administration, and auditing**, bringing strong analytical and problem-solving skills I help businesses turn data into clear insights, dashboards, and decisions — using Power BI, SQL, and Excel.

+Recently analysed 74K+ records to uncover customer sentiment trends and business risks.

 📍 Open to **Data Analyst | BI Analyst | Reporting Analyst roles**
 ---